Types of Financial Aid

 There are several loan options available to assist you in financing your education including Federal Direct Student Loans, and Federal Parent PLUS Loans for Undergraduate Students (PLUS).

 Non-Federal loans are offered by banks or lending institutions to help bridge the gap between the cost of education and the amount of financial aid received.
-There are loans that are not guaranteed by the federal government.
+These are loans that are not guaranteed by the federal government.
+Students and their families have the right to use a lender of their own choosing, will not be penalized in any way for exercising such an option and will receive assistance from the campus in processing the loan of the student's choice.